JakubCha/exactextract_qgis/README.md

 "Zonal statistics" tool in QGIS currently have an issues (<a href="https://github.com/qgis/QGIS/issues/52223">1</a>, <a href="https://github.com/qgis/QGIS/issues/38273">2</a>) that yield wrong results in certain situations.

 ### Features
-- **Multiple supported statistics** Every statistic given by ``exactextract`` is supported by plugin (<a href="https://github.com/isciences/exactextract?tab=readme-ov-file#supported-statistics">statistics</a>), including array result type (usage of these statistics might slow down calculation and saving stage).
+- **Multiple supported statistics**: Every statistic given by ``exactextract`` is supported by plugin (<a href="https://github.com/isciences/exactextract?tab=readme-ov-file#supported-statistics">statistics</a>), including array result type (usage of these statistics might slow down calculation and saving stage).
+- **Define own, custom functions** : Write custom Python code to define how features should be calculated.
+Custom functions should accept raster `values` and `coverage` attributes.
+> **Example:**  Calculate 90th percentile of raster values:
+> ```python
+>import numpy as np
+>
+>def 90th_perc(values, cov):
+>    return np.percentile(values, 90)
+> ```
+> If given statistic is checked in Custom Function combo box there will be new column `90th_perc` added.

+There is also option to modify custom functions defined by user before.
+In order to load the code of existing function and modify it the function name should be checked in Custom Function combo box.

+> **Warning:** If there's an error during processing of custom function code whole processing will be stopped.
+Wrong function may also block QGIS or make it crash.
-- **Usage of QGIS parallel engine** There is an option to process statistics calculation in multiple parts (subtasks/batch option).
+- **Usage of QGIS parallel engine**: There is an option to process statistics calculation in multiple parts (subtasks/batch option).
 Calculation of statistics in this case is done in parallel manner using ``QgsTaskManager`` engine.
 To configure number of parallel cores it will use you should configure `Max Threads` option in QGIS settings.
-- **Support for multiband rasters** In case there's a multiband raster - each band is processed during calculations and is output as separate set of columns.
+- **Support for multiband rasters**: In case there's a multiband raster - each band is processed during calculations and is output as separate set of columns.

 ### Features to be added
 - Support for weighting raster;